Life Fitness Treadmills

 In the 80's, the company was bought by Bally Manufacturing, and the name was changed to Life Fitness, Inc. This is when they launched two successful gym products, the Life Fitness Rower and Life Fitness Strairclimber.

-In the 90's, Life Fitness launched their first treadmills.
+In the early 90's, the first Life Fitness treadmill was introduced.
 At the same time, they started to invest massively in research to improve and build new equipment dedicated to commercial use.

 Life Fitness builds excellent treadmills for beginners and professional athletes.

-There are technologies common for all models, which are patented by Life Fitness and you can find them only on their machines.
+There are technologies common to all models, which are patented by Life Fitness and you can find them only on their machines.

 For example, all Life Fitness treadmills come with the Flex Deck cushion system.
 The quality of the belt will always be the same, no matter what model interests you or how expensive it is.
-The cushioning is backed by another unique and strong feature, the Lifespring shock absorbers, which they install with each equipment.
+The cushioning is backed by another unique and strong feature, the Lifespring shock absorbers, which they install on each treadmill.
 These are made of a particular material, guaranteed to last a lifetime.

 They have also their own Life Pulse monitoring system which offers accurate results because they read data, but remove the signals that don't come from the heart muscles.
 This reading system (called digital reading processing) is found on all Life Fitness cardio equipment (not only treadmills).